Why GIVA?

 A precise definition for policy advisers, board chairs, foundation trustees, and donor strategists who require clarity before formal commitment.

-GIVA membership is verifiable, structured, and obligation-bearing.
-It requires directing at least 1% of an institution’s relevant annual resources toward the world’s most underserved populations through the three disciplined channels of the Givingtide 1-1-1 model.
-The applicable basis is defined by institution type: nations commit 1% of Gross National Income (GNI); corporations commit 1% of pre-tax profit; foundations commit 1% of total annual grants.
+Membership is verifiable and obligation-bearing.
+A GIVA—whether institutional or individual, depending on chartering—directs at least 1% of its relevant annual base toward the world’s most underserved populations through the three disciplined channels of the Givingtide 1-1-1 Framework.
+The applicable basis is calibrated by type: a sovereign body against Gross National Income (GNI); a corporation against pre-tax profit; a foundation against total annual grants; and other members against an analogous proportionate measure.

-GIVA is distinguished from previous philanthropic coalitions by its combination of universality, proportionality, and shared framing.
-Any qualifying institution of any size can participate.
-Every commitment is measured against the same proportionate benchmark, making comparison, recognition, and accountability credible across bodies of vastly different scale.
+What distinguishes the GIVA is its combination of universality, proportionality, and shared framing.
+Any qualifying institution or chartered individual may participate, and every commitment is measured against the same proportionate benchmark—making recognition and accountability credible across members of vastly different scale.

-• Sovereign Nations Directing sovereign giving into a coherent, internationally recognised standard, contributing at a proportionate, credible rate aligned with GIVA’s terms.
+• Sovereign & Public Institutions Directing public giving into a coherent, internationally recognised practice, committed at a proportionate, credible rate.
 Basis: 1% of Gross National Income (GNI)

-• Corporations Converting CSR and strategic philanthropy into framework-aligned global impact—channelling a proportionate share of annual profit through the Givingtide 1-1-1 channels.
+• Corporations & Private-Sector Bodies Converting CSR and strategic philanthropy into framework-aligned global impact through the Givingtide 1-1-1 channels.
 Basis: 1% of pre-tax profit

-• Foundations Ensuring that philanthropy is strategically directed, comparable, and aligned with the GIVA common benchmark—contributing from the core of annual grantmaking.
+• Foundations & Philanthropic Institutions Ensuring grantmaking is strategically directed, comparable, and aligned with the shared 1% practice.
 Basis: 1% of total annual grants

-• Major Institutions Universities, sovereign wealth funds, and family offices—joining under a proportionate standard calibrated to their specific context.
+• Chartered Individuals & Major Institutions Universities, family offices, professional and civic bodies, and chartered individuals—joining under a proportionate standard calibrated to their context.
 Basis: Analogous Proportionate Commitment

 GIVA Within the